-On November 4, 2019, the Company received a Notice of Violation and Finding of Violation from the EPA and a Notice of Violation from the New Mexico Environment Department (the "NMED") alleging violations of the CAA and New Mexico State Implementation Plan at certain of its operated locations in New Mexico.
-The Company has provided information to the EPA and NMED and is engaged in discussions regarding a resolution of the alleged violations.
-The Company believes it is remote that the resolution of this matter will have a material adverse impact on the Company's financial condition, results of operations or cash flows.
-Resolution of the matter may result in monetary sanctions of more than \$100,000.
+On November 4, 2019, we received a Notice of Violation and Finding of Violation from the EPA and a Notice of Violation from the NMED alleging violations of the CAA and New Mexico State Implementation Plan at certain of our operated locations in New Mexico.
+We have provided information to the EPA and NMED and are engaged in discussions regarding a resolution of the alleged violations.
+We believe it is remote that the resolution of this matter will have a material adverse impact on our financial condition, results of operations or cash flows.
+Resolution of the matter may result in monetary sanctions of more than \$300,000.